 You that would judge me, do not judge alone

 This book or that, come to this hallowed place

 Where my friends’ portraits hang and look thereon;

 Think where man’s glory most begins and ends,

 And say my glory was I had such friends.

-In the seventh stanza of ‘The Municipal Gallery Revisited’ the speaker comes upon a portrait of his friend John Synge.
+In the seventh stanza of ‘The Municipal Gallery Revisited,’ the speaker comes upon a portrait of his friend John Synge.
 Just as he depicts the man in the poem ‘In Memory of Major Robert Gregory,’ Yeats states that he was a person well-rooted.
 He had a “grave deep face”.

 The poem concludes with the poet directly telling those listening, or reading, that if they wish to judge him, they need to come to this place, and judge him by the friends he had during his life.
-These people were rooted and Irish history, and Yeats judges himself based off of their goodness.
+These people were rooted and Irish history, and Yeats judges himself based on their goodness.
 They are where his glory begins and ends.